Lamination Stacks Of Industrial Motor Cores in China

 Laser Welding

-Laser welding employs a highly focused laser beam to join electrical motor stator laminations, resulting in a seamless bond with minimal heat-affected zones.
+Laser welding employs a highly focused laser beam to join electrical motor stator laminations, resulting in a bond iron core with minimal heat-affected zones.

 TIG+MIG Welding